 Twisted Box Knot Spiral Tug Toys (Altered Strand Movement)

-In the Twisted Box Knot method, you are altering the movement of the strands but maintaining a modified basic box knot weaving pattern.
+In the Twisted Box Knot method, you are altering the movement of the strands but maintaining a modified square knot weaving pattern.
 Instead of straight weaving, you rotate each strand a quarter turn each time, then weave the basic box knot.
 Side strands become the top/bottom strands, and the top/bottom strands become the sides, as shown below.

 As you then tie with the same method as a basic box knot, each layer includes a quarter twist along with the box knot.
 This quarter turn rotates the colours on a diagonal, which makes for a pretty multi-coloured toy with four strands or a diagonal stripe when made with two colours.
 It also softens out the square box knot into a more rounded tug toy.